 7. Third party sites

 Our Websites contain links to other sites which are controlled by third parties, for example in the Community and Environment section.
 We also use social media sites, such as LinkedIn, Facebook and Twitter and third party platform to host events, training and seminars.
-You should review these other sites’ privacy notices.
+You should review these other sites’ privacy policies.
 We do not accept any responsibility for the information you provide on those sites or their collection and use of your personal information.

 8. Your rights